About IDD Education Center

 Why IDD Education Center?

-• Gain access to quality life experiences in an inclusive setting
+• Gain access to quality life experiences in a community setting

 • Engage in meaningful experiences to build social and communication skills